 Walk the Glass of Thrones trail

-Did you know Belfast’s Titanic Studios where for 10 years part of the set of Game of Thrones?
+Did you know Belfast’s Titanic Studios were for 10 years part of the set of Game of Thrones?
 Because of this, there is now huge stained glass windows depicting some of the most iconic scenes from Game of Thrones which form a trail along the Maritime Mile.
 They are such a nice ‘wee’ walk to do during your visit (Northern Irish add ‘wee’ to everything all the time!).
 Do it on your own or get a guide for almost no money.

 Have a wander through Belfast’s Botanic Gardens & Ulster Museum